-At the following link, also available on the course webpage, the following code has been copied into a visualization website called Python Tutor.
+At the following webpage https://tinyurl.com/ybo4q2bt, also linked from the course webpage, the following code has been copied into a visualization website called Python Tutor.
 This website simulates the precise steps that Python follows when executing code you give it, i.e. when you click the Run button in IDLE.
 If the links are not working, just copy and paste the code there directly.